-Because most biocides and antibiotics are more effective at killing respiring bacteria than non-respiring bacteria, disinfection will be spatially dependent.
+Because most biocides and antibiotics are more effective at killing respiring bacteria than non-respiring bacteria [7], disinfection will be spatially dependent.
 In particular, there will be regions within the biofilm where nutrient is not available.
 The bacteria in these regions will exhibit decreased respiration leading to decreased susceptibility to disinfection.
 This protective mechanism is termed physiological resistance.
-Analysis of mathematical models predict that bacteria on the surface of the biofilm are killed before those deep within the biofilm (Cogan et al., 2005; Roberts and Stewart, 2004).
+Analysis of mathematical models predict that bacteria on the surface of the biofilm are killed before those deep within the biofilm [6, 23].
 Since the nutrient penetrates further as the bacteria are killed, constant exposure to antimicrobials will eventually eradicate the bacteria.
-Since long-term exposure to antimicrobials does not lead to complete eradication of bacteria (Xu et al., 2000; Keren et al., 2004; Davies, 2003) other resistance mechanisms must be explored.
+Since long-term exposure to antimicrobials does not lead to complete eradication of bacteria [28, 17, 8] other resistance mechanisms must be explored.